dotnet-ad/Xam.Forms.NavigationExtensions/README.md

 A complete application sample is available in the source code solution.

+## Build and publish

+Publishing is done through [Visual Studio Team Services](https://alois-deniel.visualstudio.com/)  with a manual trigger.

 ## Roadmap / ideas

 * Add more helpers for selected tab item, scrolling amount, textfield